Saragosse – Tours Pilgrimage

 The Saint Martin Route represents the value of sharing, symbolised by the Saint’s charitable act in Amiens when he cut his cloak in half to share with a poor man who was dying of cold in the heart of winter.
 Behind this simple concept lies the intention to bring people together, beyond divisions of all kinds, in a single approach: sharing resources, knowledge and values.
 Indeed, sharing becomes a moral necessity to preserve humanity in the face of the challenge posed by globalisation, demographic expansion and ecosystem damage.

-Pilgrims will gather in Zaragoza, Spain on 7 July 2026 and walk for 40 days on rural roads and footpaths to arrive at the tomb of St Martin in the Basilica Saint Martin in Tours, France on 15 August 2026.
+Pilgrims will gather in Zaragoza, Spain on 7 July 2026 and walk north for 40 days on rural roads and footpaths to arrive at the tomb of St Martin in the Basilica Saint Martin in Tours, France on 15 August 2026.

 Who is Saint Martin of Tours?